uiceds/project-team-all-right/manuscript.md

 RMSE (Root Mean Squared Error): 0.309

-The plot shows a generally strong linear relationship between actual and predicted LV Active Power.
+From Figure 6 analysis, the K-means model achieved a Mean Squared Error (MSE) of 0.0952 and a Root Mean Squared Error (RMSE) of 0.309, indicating a relatively low error in predictions.
+The scatter plot of actual versus predicted LV Active Power reveals a generally strong linear relationship, demonstrating that the model effectively captures the underlying patterns in the data.

 __Decision Tree:__
 The decision Tree model was chosen because it can handle non-linear relationships and interactions between features.
 To balance complexity and overfitting, the model was configured with a maximum depth of 10.

 ![image](https://github.com/uiceds/project-team-all-right/blob/main/d587046465cb19908d8d8d16a01fdcc9.PNG?raw=true){width=90%}
-***Standardized scatter plot of Actual vs. Predicted LV Active Power for Decision Tree model.***
+***Figure 7: Standardized scatter plot of Actual vs. Predicted LV Active Power for Decision Tree model.***

 Predictive Performance(Decision Tree):